-Then there are some titles which offer the same characteristics, but with completely different approaches.
+Then there are some games that offer the same characteristics, but with completely different approaches.
 Nevertheless, our collection below is filled with enjoyable and addictive picks which are sure to keep you entertained.
-Also, we’ve focused on providing titles which are available across multiple platforms including Android, iOS and Windows Phone.
+Also, we’ve focused on providing titles that are available across multiple platforms including Android, iOS and Windows Phone.

 1. Cereal Jump:

 Breakfast is essentially the most important meal of the day and if you love cereal, well, you’re not the only one.
 Developer Tapps has created this game which allows you to play as characters of cereals which change depending on the day of the week, with Saturdays as an expectation where all options are unlocked, including flavors.

-The title begins with you taking a single hop, after which, you’ll need to keep consuming the tasty treats in order to continue levitating.
-Monsters and power-ups will surface during your never ending journey to the top.
+Cereal Jump begins with you taking a single hop, after which, you’ll need to keep consuming the tasty treats in order to continue levitating.
+Monsters and power-ups will surface during your never-ending journey to the top.
 It is available for free on the App Store.

 2. Mega Jump:

-Mega Jump is a lot like the aforementioned title where instead of hopping to and from platforms, you’ll need to collect coins to keep moving.
+Mega Jump is a lot like the aforementioned game where instead of hopping to and from platforms, you’ll need to collect coins to keep moving.
 However, this one does have a few extra elements to make the gameplay even more enjoyable.
 The environment features cartoon graphics and it changes as you pass through stages.
 There are various power-ups available that allow you to transform into a balloon, a magnet to attract coins and a lot more.

 You’ll also have new characters to play with.
-The title offers unlockable achievements, an online leaderboard with Openfeint and Game Center integration.
+Mega Jump offers unlockable achievements, an online leaderboard with Openfeint and Game Center integration.
 It lets you challenge friends on Facebook and Twitter.
 You can grab this title for free on Android and iOS devices.